Online ticket dismissal course for cyclists

 Here’s how you can take part in this ‘ticket dismissal’ option:

-Time: Approximately 5 hours
+Cost: $35 / Duration: Approximately 5 hours

 - Complete and submit a Deferred Disposition form through the Court, along with the payment of the court fee and any other associated charges.